cypherfox/snacks-manager/README.md

 * **backend**: server written in Go, that enforces the business rules and stores data in a SQLite database.

 * **web-gui**: a minimal UI, written in Vue.js, to allow human users to use the snack shop.

+* **snacker-agent**: an agent representing a user that regularly purchases a random snack from the shop.

+* **clerk-agent**: a agent representing clerk, which will hand out the purchased snacks.
+Purchases from users will block, until the clerk hands of the product.

+Potential future expansion:

+* **manager-agent**: will order new snacks when stocks are low.

+* **snacker-agent v2**: snacker has a budget in its bank and will transfer money to have a budget with the shop.

+* **bank-agent**

+* **producer-agent**